Hubert de Brienne: First commands and governor-general of Saint-Dominique

 He was made lieutenant in 1727 and carried out two campaigns in the Mediterranean.
 Then, in 1731, he served as lieutenant of the gardes de la Marine at Rochefort.
 The following year he was made knight of the Order of Saint Louis and from 1733 to 1734 commanded a flotilla charged with guarding the transport of men and munitions to Cayenne and Martinique.
 That same year, he was promoted to captain, and served again under Duguay Trouin then under the marquis d'Antin during the War of the Polish Succession.

 In 1741, he commanded the gardes de la Marine school at Brest, where he had begun his career.
-Eventually, he was put in command of the Content and captured the British ship of the line Northumberland on 8 May 1744.
+Eventually, he was put in command of the Content and captured the British ship of the line HMS Northumberland at the action of 8 May 1744.
 On board the Terrible he escorted Atlantic convoys.
 In 1747, he was made governor-general of Saint-Domingue, but on the voyage to take up the post his vessel was engaged by British warships and his ship was captured.
 He was freed in 1748, thanks to the treaty of Aix la Chapelle, on which he was made "chef d'escadre", a role he held up to 1751.
 In 1752 he became lieutenant général of the navy.